-As at 31 December 2015, through the network of Collectors, the Group collects receivables on behalf of clients who contact the Company for its collecting service of their receivables.
+As at 31 December 2015, via the network of Collectors, the Bank collects receivables on behalf of clients.

-On 31 December 2015, the amount of third-party receivables managed by the Group totalled \in 288 million, while the commission income generated by this business segment totalled \in 1,108 thousand.
+On 31 December 2015, the amount of third-party

+receivables managed by the Group totalled \in 288 million, while the fee and commission income generated by this business segment totalled \in 1,108 thousand.